federgraph/fleetrace-help-en/blog/fr01-update-4.md

 Today it is recommended to create `.appx` packages for the applications and publish them in the Microsoft Store, with Microsoft checking and signing the App for distribution.

-Then the application can be installed at the new default location, somewhere, it is possible to find where exactly.
-This makes a lot of sense.
+Then the application can be installed at the new default location.
+This makes sense.

 ## Fazit